Centennial Park Improvements

 Limited improvement near the Bandshell are designed to tie seamlessly into the new paths and access needs of the Great Lawn.
 In addition, public roadways will be largely removed from this zone, improving safety for pedestrians, reducing impervious asphalt, and reconnecting different landscape zones in the northeastern quadrant of the park.

-Phase Two construction is scheduled for Summer 2019 to Summer 2020.
+Phase Two construction is scheduled for Summer 2019 to Fall 2020.

 Phase Two Tree Impacts